 Although cleaning times vary between instruments depending on contamination loads, the efficient GV10x DS Asher can be shifted to several laboratory microscopes tools to keep all microscopes in the laboratory contamination free.
 Quick-Switch, QSTM mounting facilitates moving one GV10x Source from instrument to instrument.

-With the progression of nanoscience, electron beams become more tightly focused, electron beam energies decrease, and precursor gas use increases.
-High resolution will become increasingly more dependent on keeping carbon contamination at low levels.
-Decontamination and anti-contamination by remote or downstream plasma process accomplishes this task quickly, easily, and in a cost-effective way.
+With the progression of nanoscience, electron beams become more focused, electron beam energies decrease, and precursor gas use is becoming more common.
+High resolution at low landing energy becomes increasingly dependent on minimizing carbon contamination at low levels.
+The Asher downstream plasma process accomplishes the tasks quickly, easily saving operator valuable time.
 Unlike kinetic sputter etch cleaning in usual ‘plasma cleaners’, the downstream plasma process is a gentle chemical etch.
 The process has revolutionized the means to eliminate carbon molecules and hydrocarbons in vacuum chambers.

 SEM, FIB and TEM Applications